 As we mentioned earlier, having several distinct subject matter areas is important as it shows versatility to the client.
 However keeping these in one portfolio might weaken your appeal as it will make the portfolio look less consistent.
 If you separate out your work in certain subject matter areas in separate portfolios, then you can show the relevant portfolio to any prospective clients.

-This is how our /Find service works.
-We will show clients looking for photographers and illustrators on /Find the relevant images with the subject matter they are searching for.
+This is how our creatives.new service works.
+We will show clients looking for photographers and illustrators on creatives.new the relevant images with the subject matter they are searching for.
 So when they click through to your profile they will be taken to the portfolio that image came from.
 If you separate the images into portfolios with other similar examples then you will be giving yourself the best chance of finding work.